Converting 106°F to Celsius: A practical guide

 Expanding Your Understanding: Kelvin Scale

 While Celsius and Fahrenheit are commonly used, the Kelvin scale is another essential temperature scale.
 The Kelvin scale is an absolute temperature scale, meaning its zero point (0 K) represents absolute zero, the theoretical point at which all molecular motion ceases.
-Water freezes at 273.15 K and boils at 373.15 K.
+Which means water freezes at 273.
+15 K and boils at 373.15 K.

 The conversion between Celsius and Kelvin is straightforward: